The different types of work experience available, and what they entail.

 Increasingly recruiters are looking for graduates who are ready for the global workplace and an international career.
 Having a second language or having worked abroad will differentiate you from your peers.

 Research what international placements are offered by the big corporate companies.
 You will usually need to apply to the HR team in the country that you want to work in rather than the UK office.
-Be aware of extra costs such as needing comprehensive insurance, sometimes vaccinations and securing safe accommodation, as well as possible visa issues which you may have to deal with.
+Be aware of extra costs such as needing comprehensive insurance, sometimes vaccinations and securing safe accommodation, as well as possible visa issues you may have to deal with.

 If you don't fancy going it alone and working abroad, seek advice from your international office and research if your university runs an Erasmus exchange programme and consider spending a semester studying abroad at a partner institution.